 - The intended advantages and disadvantages should be made clear.

-- It should only get carried out if its objectives can get met.
+- It should only get carried out if its objectives can be met.

 - The methods that are most efficient in achieving the goals of the pest control program should be employed.

-- The methods used must get implemented in the best way possible.
+- The methods used must be implemented in the best way possible.

 Techniques Used in Humane Pest Control